r0drigobenicio/nextjs-template/README.md

 This is a [Next.js](https://github.com/vercel/next.js) template project, with TypeScript, ESLint, Prettier, EditorConfig, Styled-Components and Next-Images.

+## About the dependencies in this template

+* **TypeScript**: Is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.
+The advantage of using TypeScript is that it provides a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly;
+* **ESLint**: Is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.
+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn't adhere to certain style guidelines.
+The advantage of using ESLint is that it forces you to follow best practices when writing code;
+* **Prettier**: Prettier is an opinionated code formatter with support for many languages and integration with most editors.
+The advantage of using Prettier is that it removes all original styling and ensures that all outputted code conforms to a consistent style;

 ## How to use

 1. Press the `Use this template` button;